first-awesome/firstrobotics-awesome/README.md

 *Created by [@bithakr](https://github.com/bithakr) and released under the [Unlicense](LICENSE).
 If you would like to contribute, please read the [contribution guidelines](contributing.md).
 Thanks and happy hacking!*

-*FIRST is a registered trademark of *For the Inspiration and Recognition of Science and Technology*, a New Hampshire 501(c)(3) nonprofit corporation.
-VEX and VEX Pro are registered trademarks of Innovation First International.
-LabView, roboRIO, and NI for FRC and all trademarks of National Instrument Corporation.
-This list is completely unofficial and has not been endorsed by any of the above.*
+*FIRST is a registered trademark of *For the Inspiration and Recognition of Science and Technology*, the great international organization that makes these programs possible.
+This list is completely unofficial and has not been endorsed by FIRST.*